tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

 This is where large language models (LLMs) can provide value.
 LLMs are better equipped to handle out-of-scope questions due to their ability to understand context and previous exchanges.
 They can generate more personalized responses compared to typical rule-based chatbots.
 As such, chatbots represent a prime use case for generative AI in enterprises.

+When considering Generative AI use cases in an Enterprise context, it is hard to look past Chatbots utilizing Large Language Models (LLMs).
+Traditional chatbots can feel impersonal and inadequate due to their reliance on pattern matching and limited context understanding.
+In contrast, interacting with LLMs can feel natural since due to their improved understanding of context and personalized responses.
+This chatbot an ideal use case to explore Generate AI in enterprises.

 <figure>
     <img src="/images/2023-06-25-decision-flow-for-chosing-llm.png"
          alt="Decision Flow for choosing LLM"